aymanhaque001/Fetch_Rewards_Project/README.md

                 }

 The key values and the format are validated and should be exact or an exception is going to be raised.

+In previous commits e.g. "cfa64cb" , there was a strict format validation method using regex which I changed in the later commits.
+The reason was the payload was required to be stringified if I wanted to follow the input format instructed e.g. [(3,4),(5,6),(6,6),(7,7)].
+If you are interested in finding out more please check the given SHA.